venth/aws-adfs/README.md

       --duo-factor TEXT               Use a specific Duo factor, overriding the default one configured server side.
 Known
-                                      Duo factors that can be used with aws-adfs are "Duo Push", "Phone Call", "WebAuthn
+                                      Duo factors that can be used with aws-adfs are "Duo Push", "Passcode", "Phone Call" and "WebAuthn Security Key".
-                                      Security Key" and "Passcode".
       --duo-device TEXT               Use a specific Duo device, overriding the default one configured server side.
 Depends
                                       heavily on the Duo factor used.
 Known Duo devices that can be used with aws-adfs are "phone1" for "Duo Push" and "Phone Call" factors.
-For "WebAuthn Security Key" factor,
+For "Passcode" and "WebAuthn
-                                      it is always "None".
+                                      Security Key" factors, it is always "None".
       --enforce-role-arn              Only allow the role passed in by --role-arn.
       --help                          Show this message and exit.
     ```